Medix13/subchi/README.md

 Contributions are welcome!
 If you have a feature request or a bug to report, please open an issue on GitHub.
 If you'd like to contribute code, please fork the repository and submit a pull request.

-## Contributing

-Contributions are welcome!
-If you have a feature request or a bug to report, please open an issue on GitHub.
-If you'd like to contribute code, please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE ](LICENSE.md) file for details.